 An example of how standards of religious practice can be applied to your situation

 The risk of harm standard plays into this situation if and when your court determines that your daughter has been a Jewish girl since she was old enough to practice the teachings of Judaism.
 A sudden change in her religious practices could cause emotional harm.
-As a result, your court would agree with you and grant your request to have the final say so in any determinations of what religion your child is to practice in the future.
+As a result, your court would agree with you and grant your request to have the final say in any determinations of what religion your child is to practice in the future.

 Work together with your spouse if at all possible